-To balance out our enigmatic male lead got two competent and unique female characters, each with their own agendas and stakes in the plot.
+To balance out our enigmatic male lead we got two competent and unique female characters, each with their own agendas and stakes in the plot.

 And oh what a plot!

-As it’s a mystery-thriller, I will not dive into spoilers or a long analysis of the series.
+As it’s a mystery-thriller, so I will not dive into spoilers or a long analysis of the series.
 Instead, I’ll give you a basic outline.

 I am standing on an empty road all by myself.
 The sun is shining brightly, and the clock that’s never wrong says it’s 12.
 Then, I wonder to myself, “Is it noon or midnight?”

 What does that mean?!
 It was cryptic and enigmatic and had me totally hooked.
 I don’t know about you… but I was ready to settle in for the long haul after that scene.
 What in the world just happened?
 Who are those kids?
 What sorta freaky facility is this and what were they up to?